norceresearch/pargo/README.md

 Pargo is a lightweight Python library for creating Argo Workflows.
 Key features:

 - Generate manifests that can be synced to Argo Workflows using GitOps such as Flux or ArgoCD.
-- Generate cron-templates when schedules is provided for scheduled execution.
+- Generate cron-templates when `schedules` is provided for scheduled execution.
-- Generate sensor-templates when triggering is provided for triggered execution.
+- Generate sensor-templates when `trigger_on` is provided for triggered execution.
 - Local execution of individual workflows with pure Python for simple development and debugging

 The library is inspired by [`metaflow`](https://github.com/Netflix/metaflow) and the [AWS CDK for defining step functions](https://docs.aws.amazon.com/cdk/api/v2/docs/aws-cdk-lib.aws_stepfunctions-readme.html).
 It provides a simple way of executing python code locally or remotely on Argo Workflows.
 It is not a library to generate all-purpose Argo manifests using python.
-Then the [hera project](https://github.com/argoproj-labs/hera) is a much better alternative, for instance to make DAGs that down not run sequentially.
+Then the [hera project](https://github.com/argoproj-labs/hera) is a much better alternative, for instance to make DAGs that don't not run sequentially.

 # Installation